h3rb/gml-pro/README.md

    within this project.
 My license covers my work, which includes a majority of the shaders, and a majority of the functions excluding public domain and accredited licenses mentioned herein.

+   This project also contains the work of the CDNA author, and my own work in Adobe Photoshop.
+   I also have included a few sound files which either I acted myself, created with my professionally licensed studio software, contracted through Voices.com, or purchased royalty free redistribution licenses to, and have included them in this project.
+My audio partnerships have included ProducerLoops.com, Strangesoft and a few indie performers.

 */